samuelmahr/appt-scheduling/README.md

 ### API Endpoints
 #### Get Scheduled Appointments
+Path: `GET /appointments/scheduled`

+I separated available and scheduled endpoints just for code isolation purposes.
+They're very similar, but end up returning a completely different context of data set even though the properties are the same

 The prompt mentioned ~two ways~ the way to get appointments by only #1 below, but I added #2 because I misread!
 1. by trainer
 2. by start/end for a trainer